uilab-kaist/cs570-spring-2020/README.md

 ## Course Registration
 Considering a huge demand for this course, we decide to **only** accept **1st or 2nd year MS/MS-PhD/PhD students at School of Computing.
 There will be no exceptions/changes in our policy.** When applicable, you should apply for course addition in the Academic System from March 10.
 The professor will approve your requests on a daily basis.
 The registration from every other students will not be approved (e.g. undergraduate students, graduate students in EE and AI).
 We ask for your kind understanding regarding this matter.
 > We will not reply to any emails about course registration.
-Please refer to the section "Course Registration" for detailed information.

 ## Teaching Staff